 Don’t Cut Corners with a Cheap Ice Maker: It May Cost You in the End

-Cutting corners when looking to purchase an ice machine may save you time and money upfront, but in the end, it will cost you.
+Cutting corners when looking to buy an ice machine may save you time and money upfront, but in the end, it will cost you.
 This expensive mistake can be avoided by purchasing quality machines that are the right size for your business and maintaining them properly.